rule

 Text 1

-S'rî S'uka said: 'The Descendant of Yadu [Krishna] then hearing the confidential message of the princes of Vidarbha, took the hand of the messenger into His and said smiling the following.
+S'rī S'uka said: 'The Descendant of Yadu [Krishna] at that moment hearing the confidential message of the princess of Vidarbha, took the hand of the messenger into His and said smiling the following.
+(Vedabase)

 Text 2

-The Supreme Lord said: 'I also am the same way in My mind fixed on her and cannot sleep at night; I know that Rukmî in his enmity is against Me for a marriage.
+The Supreme Lord said: 'I also am the same way in My mind fixed on her and cannot sleep at night; I know that Rukmī in his enmity is against Me marrying her.
+(Vedabase)

 Text 3

-I'll bring her, that indisputable beauty deeming Me the best, over here and crush in battle that half-breed royalty, like one gets the flames of setting wood afire!'
+I'll bring her, that indisputable beauty deeming Me the best, over here and crush in battle that half-breed royalty, the way one ignites a fire from firewood!'
+(Vedabase)

 Text 4